vikbehal/Explore/Power BI/Day 8.md

 - Page size: default aspect ratio is 16:9.
 Change to 4:3, Cortana, Letter, or set width and height in pixels using Custom Option
 - Page background: change the background color and transparency.
 Use theme color, or own color.
 Use image to create highly customized reports
 - Page view: alter the zoom on the page.
 Default is Page view-fits all visuals onto screen.
 Choose Actual Size for one-to-one pixel mapping
+#### Working with multiple visualizations
+-Use Settings and formatting to ensure multiple visuals interact correctly on a report
+- Visual relationships
+-Filter: Only show corresponding data
+-None: Show all data, do not interact
+-Highlight: show all data, corresponding values highlighted
+-Typically visualizations on the same page are interactive i.e. if you click on a part of one chart, say, pie chart, all other visuals on the page will be filtered based on that selection.
+This is because of the relationships that are present in the model
+-You may choose to keep one (or some) visualizations static by editing interaction setting.
+To change it, Select source visual, click on 'Edit interactions' under Format tab, select destination visual (the visual that you intend to keep static), and then click on 'None'.
+Then, exit 'Edit interactions'.
+Do this for every [source] visual present on the report
+- Show items with no data: displays items with empty values, value of 0 included by default
+- Default summarization: change from the default sum to average, minimum, maximum, count or count distinct
+- Default categorization: e.g. ensure address fields are categorized as City rather than Country, or State
+- Arrange report elements: sending visuals forwards or backwords to create layers-known as z-order

 ## Tips
 1. [ersi's](https://www.esri.com) is a good place for getting inspiration for geographical chats